yguitton/training-material/topics/sequence-analysis/tutorials/tapscan-streptophyte-algae/tutorial.md

 >    >
 >    {: .question}
 >
+> 2. **Examine** {% icon galaxy-eye %} the output files
+>    - does everything look as expected?
+>    - remember, we are expecting 29 sequences for Arabidopsis thaliana (ARATH) and 3 for Marchantia polymorpha (MARPO)
+>    - it is always a good idea to check the outputs of an analysis step before continuing.
 {: .hands_on}

 # Evolutionary Analysis

-Now that we have identified TAP families of interest across multiple species, let's perform an evolutionary analysis.
+We have now identified all sequences belonging to the Aux/IAA TAP family, across multiple species.
+Let's perform an evolutionary analysis on this data.

 ## Multiple Sequence Alignment (MSA)